PDAL/PDAL/doc/stages/writers.draco.rst

     A json map of PDAL dimensions to desired data types.
 Data types must be string and must be available in `PDAL's Type specification`_.
-Any dimension that combine to make one Draco dimension must all have the same type (eg. POSITION is made up of X, Y, and Z. All 3 of these dimensions must be the same type in the option.
+Any dimension that combine to make one Draco dimension must all have the same type (eg. POSITION is made up of X, Y, and Z. X cannot by float while Y and Z are specified as double)

+    This argument will filter the dimensions being written to only the dimensions that have been specified.
+If that dimension is part of a multi-dimensional draco attribute (POSITION=[X,Y,Z]), then any dimension not specified will be filled in with zeros.

 quantization
     A json map of Draco attributes to desired quantization levels.
 These levels